xenoquarters/hellllllooo-world/README.md

 Do not touch the "git" folder

 Booklists and test lists are at the "data" folder
-- the name of the main booklist should be "booklist.txt"
+- the name of the main booklist should be "booklist.csv"

 Test programs are at separate user folders